This post may contain affiliate links. Please read our disclosure policy.

 - Lightly spray a 4-6 quart crockpot with nonstick cooking spray.

-- Follow the same recipe instructions below through step #4 but pour the ingredients from the skillet into the prepared crockpot instead of a baking dish.
+- Follow the exact recipe instructions below through step #4, but pour the ingredients from the skillet into the prepared crockpot instead of a baking dish.

-- Arrange a single layer of tater tots over the beef mixture.
+- Arrange a single layer of tater tots on top of the beef mixture.

 - Cover and cook on low heat for 3-4 hours.
-Sprinkle cheese over tater tots the last 30 minutes of cooking.
+Sprinkle cheese over tater tots during the last 30 minutes of cooking and bake, uncovered, until the edges of the tater tots are golden brown and the cheese is melted.

 - Serve.